Belk Visual Art Center (VAC) during Fall Foliage

 Van Every/Smith Galleries

-Just inside and to either side of the front entrance of the Katherine and Tom Belk Visual Art Center are the William H. Van Every, Jr. and Edward M. Smith Galleries, providing 1,800 square feet for rotating exhibitions.
-Exhibits by student, faculty, regional, national, and international artists are hosted approximately every six weeks.
+Just inside and to either side of the front entrance of the Katherine and Tom Belk Visual Art Center are the William H. Van Every and Edward M. Smith Galleries, providing 1,800 square feet for rotating exhibitions.
+The Galleries support the academic mission of the college through the presentation, interpretation, and discussion of primarily contemporary artworks in all media for students and members of the Davidson community, as well as for national and international visitors to the campus.

 Semans Lecture Hall